11 Best Things To Do in Cancun, Mexico

 Day Trip to Tulum

-Everyone has heard of Tulum; the city is world-famous for its parties, beach clubs, cenotes, Mayan Ruins, and beaches.
-If you choose one city to visit from Cancun, I recommend you make it Tulum.
+Everyone has heard of Tulum; the city is world-renowned for its vibrant nightlife, stunning beach clubs, crystal-clear cenotes, ancient Mayan Ruins, and pristine beaches.

-Ensure you bring some extra cash; Tulum is quite expensive compared to most of Mexico.
-The small beach town is known internationally, and celebrities, bloggers, and well-off individuals frequently visit the beach town throughout the year, especially during the high season between November and March.
+The small beach town is internationally recognized, and celebrities, bloggers, and affluent individuals frequently visit the city throughout the year, especially during the high season from November to March.

 For those looking to party, Tulum is the best place to party in all of Mexico, and the downtown core is full of bars/nightclubs.
-The beach clubs are something out of a movie; they’re impressive.
-But if you want to experience an authentic party in Tulum, go to an all-night jungle party.

 To get to Tulum, you’ve got a few options: take a private car, drive if you’ve rented a car, take the local ADO bus from the downtown station, or take a full-day tour from Cancun.
 This tour is convenient because you don’t need to worry about anything.
 Everything is taken care of for you.